conal/convolution-paper/readme.md

 ## Generalized Convolution and Efficient Language Recognition

-A paper submitted to ICFP 2019
+This repo contains a [paper](http://conal.net/papers/convolution/) submitted to ICFP 2019, along with the source code appearing in the paper.

 ### Abstract